zlfediay/alexa_contacts/README.md

 7. Copy the contents of the IntentSchema.json file in the folder speech_assets into the Intent Schema window

-8. Under custom slop types, click Add Slot Type.
+8. Under custom slot types, click Add Slot Type.
 Name it LAST_NAMES.
 Paste in the contents of the LastNames.txt file in the speech_assets folder and click Save.

 9. Copy the contents of the SampleUtterances.txt file from the speech_assets folder into the Sample Utterances window and save it.